Unloading his belongings at the foot of the bed, Kaidus leaned his xeberite sword against the nightstand and took a look around the small room.

 Sitting up on his bed, the man vacantly gazed at the wall of the large empty room.
 Although exhausted, he could not sleep, for his head was overflowing with thoughts that refuses to be extinguished.
 His mind sought peace, but his hopeless situation cycled through his head, adding to the endless pain and exhaustion.

-Mindlessly trying to keep himself from thinking too much, he attempted to focus his attention onto the lucent rays that were constantly changing and twisting as it penetrated the thick mist outside.
-For how long he had been staring at them, he did not know.
+Mindlessly trying to keep himself from thinking too much, he attempted to focus his attention onto the lucent rays that were constantly changing and twisting as they penetrated the thick mist outside.
+For how long he had been staring at it, he did not know.